jamesturk/djok/README.md

 2. **Recommended:** run `uv run pre-commit install`
 3. Read through the various sections below to familiarize yourself with the setup.
    A few of the libraries may require additional setup, documented under the **You:** steps below.
+4. Replace this README & the LICENSE file with those appropriate to your project.
+   (**Caution**: Since this repository is licensed CC-0, failure to do so would mean licensing your code in the same way, likely not what you want.)
+5. Before starting, you will need to choose which kind of user account you want.
+See `DJOK_USER_TYPE` below.

 ## File System Layout